matsveyenak/matsveyenak/README.md

 ### Hi all 👋

-🙄 I’m currently studying in BSU
+🙄 I’m a Junior Android Developer at Capgemini now

-🌱 Learning Android Development and UX Design
+🌱 Love Android Development and UX Design

 💬 Ask me about tennis or Eurovision lol